henriquesposito/authenticity_performances/README.md

 # Radiating Truthiness: Authenticity performances in politics in Brazil and the United States

-This repository makes publicly available all the replication materials for the article “Radiating Truthiness: Authenticity performances in politics in Brazil and the United States”.
-The article is forthcoming in Political Studies, please check it out!
+This repository makes publicly available all the replication materials for the article [“Radiating Truthiness: Authenticity performances in politics in Brazil and the United States”](https://journals.sagepub.com/doi/10.1177/00323217241261229).
+The article has been published open source in
+Political Studies, please check it out!

 [Henrique](http://henriquesposito.com/) is a PhD Candidate in